nrfconnect/sdk-nrf/samples/wifi/thread_coex/README.rst

 .. table-from-sample-yaml::

-Running coexistence sample test cases require additional software such as the Wi-Fi **iperf** application.
+Running test cases for this sample requires additional software, such as the Wi-Fi **iPerf** application.
-Use **iperf** version 2.0.5.
+Use iPerf version 2.0.5.
 For more details, see `Network Traffic Generator`_.

 Overview